tfgg/yournextmep/_candidates/eu2014/conservative/iain-mcgill.md

 person: iain-mcgill
 region: scotland
 party: conservative
-title: Scotland - Conservative Party - Iain McGill
+title: Iain McGill is running for MEP in Scotland for the Conservative Party
 incumbent: false
 ---